ulrichanani/rave-ruby/README.md

 #### which returns:

-It returns this response in ruby hash with the `txRef`, `flwRef` and `transaction_complete` which indicates the transaction is successfully completed.
+It returns this response in Ruby hash with the `txRef`, `flwRef` and `transaction_complete` which indicates the transaction is successfully completed.

 Full sample response returned if a transaction is successfully verified: